Tony-xy-Liu/SABer/README.md

 ### Install SABer and Dependencies
 Currently the easiest way to install SABer is to use a conda virtual environment.
-This will require the installation of [Anaconda](https://www.anaconda.com/download).
+This will require the installation of conda.
+It can be [Anaconda](https://www.anaconda.com/download), [MambaForge](https://mamba.readthedocs.io/en/latest/installation.html), or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).\
+Note that SABer is written in Python 3, so the conda has to support Python 3.

-Once Anaconda is installed, you can follow the directions below to install all dependencies and SABer within a conda environment.
+Once one of the "conda"s is installed, you can follow the directions below to install all dependencies and SABer within a conda environment.
 ```sh
 git clone https://github.com/hallamlab/SABer.git
 cd SABer